opennextjs/opennextjs-aws/README.md

 To find the **server and image optimization log**, go to the AWS CloudWatch console in the **region you deployed to**.

-To find the **middleware log**, go to the AWS CloudWatch console in the **region you are physically close to**.
+If the server function is **deployed to Lambda@Edge**, the logs will appear in the **region you are physically close to**.
 For example, if you deployed your app to `us-east-1` and you are visiting the app from in London, the logs are likely to be in `eu-west-2`.

 #### Debug mode